hieutbui/pyzk-5055-machine/README.md

 The purpose of this repository is simple: If you have an attendance machine that has default connection port is 5xxx, it may work or will help you a bit for decoding the return bytes data.

+The original version of core zk comes from this: [pyzk](https://github.com/fananimi/pyzk)

 # API Usage

 Create the ZK object and you will be ready to call api.